TheDanielDoyle/DDNSUpdate/README.md

 ## Acknowledgements

-We would like the thank the following open source projects.
+We would like to thank the following open source projects.

 | Project                    | Repository                                               | License                                                                                 |
 | -------------------------- | -------------------------------------------------------- | --------------------------------------------------------------------------------------- |